lampepfl/progfun-wiki/ToolsSetup.md

 #### Increase the Maximum Hap Size

-The default eclipse memory configuration is too small for the Scala IDE.
+The default eclipse memory configuration is inadequate for the Scala IDE.
 Increase the maximal memory by following the "Eclipse Configuration" instructions on this page:
 [http://scala-ide.org/docs/user/advancedsetup.html#Eclipse_Configuration](http://scala-ide.org/docs/user/advancedsetup.html#Eclipse_Configuration)